-- 41% of people who have taken out a zero per cent credit card for spending failed to clear the debt at the end of the period
+- 41% of people who have taken out a 0% per cent credit card for spending failed to clear the debt at the end of the period

 - 45% who took out cards to transfer balances failed to clear the debts by the end

 - 29% of people who took out best buy credit cards for spending or balance transfer ended up with more debt at the end than they had at the beginning.

-Many of these people will have gone for the 0% deals in order to reduce their debt but found that the long period of not having to pay any interest meant they were not focused on repaying their debt or decided that it wasn’t that important.
+Many of these people will have gone for the 0% deals in order to reduce their debt.
+But they found that the long period of not having to pay any interest meant they stopped thinking it was important to pay off this “free” debt.
 This is a big mistake!

 2) Debt consolidation

 If you have credit cards charging loads of interest, the idea of debt consolidation sounds so inviting.
 Just one cheap loan would be so much easier to manage!
 This could be a good move for you if you are disciplined.
 But this can be the first step that turns a manageable but not great debt situation into a disaster.

 Don’t be like the man who had 14k of debt on his credit cards, then he borrowed 10k from his bank, and used it to cleared the most expensive of his credit cards.
 That was a good start, but he didn’t change his spending and started using his cards again.
 Three years later he has again maxed out his credit cards and also has most of the loan remaining, so he is in a much worse position and can’t get any cheap loans now as he is overextended.

 Mistakes people make with debt consolidation include: